LYK-love/LYK-love.github.io/source/_posts/P-NP-and-NP-Completeness.md

 2. For any other problem $Q^{\prime}$ in $\mathbf{N P}, Q^{\prime} \leq_p Q$ using Karp reductions.

 So if $Q$ is NP-complete and you could solve $Q$ in polynomial time, you could solve any problem in NP in polynomial time.
 If $Q$ just satisfies part (2) of the definition, then it's called **NP-hard**.

+A common application of reductions is in proving NP-completeness.
+If $A$ is a known NP-complete problem and $A \leq B$ (i.e., $A$ can be polynomially reduced to $B$ ), and $B$ is in NP, then $B$ is also NP-complete, indicating $B$ is at least as hard as some of the hardest problems in NP.